All Episodes

 Maureen Dowd on Larry King Live last night.

-Larry King said, you know, she has a column.
+Larry King said, you know, she has a column and she had dinner with Obama, much like the conservative columnists did.

-You're thinking, oh gosh, the president of the United States is already annoyed at the end.
+You're thinking, oh, gosh, the president of the United States is already annoyed by the people.

 What does he call you?

-No, no, but we you know, we had a session with him the other day, and he was trying to make clear that just because sometimes he doesn't react or whatever, doesn't mean that he's weak.
+No, no, but we had a session with him the other day, and he was trying to make clear that just because sometimes he doesn't react or whatever doesn't mean that he's weak.

 It just means that he has a very even temperament.